• Skip to primary navigation

 Filling:

-• Fold in the ground walnuts and the stirred jam.
-Spread this mixture over the dough layer in the baking dish and level.
+• Spread the jam mixture over the dough layer in the baking dish and level it.

-• Bake the cake in the preheated oven for about 35-40 minutes or until golden brown.
+• Bake the jam cake in the preheated oven for about 35-40 minutes or until golden brown.
 Let cool and cut into squares.

 Nutrition